The Cornell A3C provides a variety of signature programs and events to the campus community.

 In partnership with the Cornell Asian Pacific Islander Student Union (CAPSU), the A3C supports a cohort of first-year students to participate in a year-long identity-based leadership development program.
 Each selected first-year is paired with an upper-class mentor, and will be intentionally engaged with the Asian/Asian American community through projects and programs.

 In partnership with the Asian American Studies Program (AASP), this intimate graduation event takes place the weekend of commencement to honor seniors in the Asian American Studies minor and student leaders in Cornell Asian Pacific Islander Student Union, South Asian Council (SAC), and the Society of Asian American Graduate Affairs (SAAGA).

 Interested in identity-based work, social justice, community building?
 Potentially looking at a career in multicultural/diversity affairs or higher education?
 This internship could be for you.
 The A3C selects a group of interns to help organize and run the center's activities.
 Hiring begins at the beginning of the academic year.
-This is a paid position and accepts ISSO Student Employment, Traditions, and federal work-study.
+These positions are volunteer and non-paid.

 The A3C believes that learning about yourself in the face of sameness and difference are not mutually exclusive and can be a positive force in your experiences here at Cornell.
 The A3C holds various leadership retreats with the student organizations.
 It also has focused attention on gender-based experiences to include an Asian American Women's Retreat and an Asian American Men's Retreat.

 The A3C creates community on and OFF campus.
 Cornell has had a long tradition of holding and going to conferences that looks at Asian American and ethnic specific issues.
 Annually, we send a delegation to the East Coast Asian American Student Union conference.
 In the past, we have hosted the East Coast Japanese American League, the Filipino Intercollegiate Networking Dialogue, and more.